thjbdvlt/vim-markdown-polyphony/README.md

-markdown syntax for vim, based on [pandoc](https://pandoc.org/MANUAL.html#pandocs-markdown), with additional highlights:
+extended markdown syntax for vim, based on [pandoc](https://pandoc.org/MANUAL.html#pandocs-markdown).

 - inline quotes
 - parentheses
 - comments:
     - comments with `,,`
-    - missing developpement (line beginning with `...`)
+    - missing developpement with `...` (beginning of line)
-    - important comment with `!!`
+    - important comment with `!!` (beginning of line)
 - ...

-the repository also contains a simple bash script to remove `,,` comments when exported with pandoc.
+the repository also contains a simple bash script to remove these comments (e. g. for pandoc).

 quotes and parentheses
 ----------------------